-The American College of Surgeons (ACS) will host its fourth annual Leadership & Advocacy Summit, April 18–21, in Washington, DC.
-The Summit is a dual meeting that offers volunteer leaders and advocates comprehensive and specialized educational sessions focused on the tools needed to be an effective leader, followed by interactive advocacy training and coordinated visits to DC congressional offices.
+The American College of Surgeons (ACS) hosted the fourth annual Leadership & Advocacy Summit, April 18–21, at the JW Marriott in Washington, DC.
+The Summit is a dual meeting that offers volunteer leaders and advocates comprehensive and specialized sessions focused on the tools needed to be an effective leader, followed by interactive advocacy training and coordinated visits to DC congressional leaders.

 The 2015 Leadership Summit began on the evening of April 18 with a well-attended Welcome Reception that included both domestic and international participants.
 On Sunday, 417 attendees gathered to hear presentations on leading with influence.
 Specific topics included overcoming resistance to change, avoiding physician burnout, and negotiating employment contracts.
 The ACS Louisiana, Tennessee, and Pennsylvania Chapters offered their chapter success stories from the last year.
 Leadership Summit attendees also convened over lunch by state/region, allowing group participants to identify new areas for unified efforts.
 Participants discussed the possibility of joint annual meetings on the state and/or regional level, as well as other shared chapter initiatives.